bloominstituteoftechnology/Sprint-Challenge--Django-II/README.md

 Start by pulling and checking out the `testdata` branch from the main repo: https://github.com/lambdaschool/django-rpg

+You can do so by just making a fresh clone of the single branch, as you don't have to open a PR for Django-RPG (your PR will be in this repo instead):
+`git clone -b testdata --single-branch https://github.com/LambdaSchool/Django-RPG.git`

 In this branch, `rpg/db.sqlite3` has been populated with dozens-to-hundreds of randomly generated characters across the base classes (Fighter, Mage, Cleric, and Thief) as well as some a few Necromancers.
 Also generated are Items,